HL7NZ/nzf/input/pagecontent/example-queries.md

 Get list of medications that contain ibuprofen (substance)
 >[base]/Medication?ingredient-code=2211011000036101

-Not available yet - Get list of all active medications (based on the formulary criteria - see [mappings for criteria](./mapping.html) )
+Get list of all active medications (based on the formulary criteria - see [mappings for criteria](./mapping.html) )
 >[base]/Medication?status=active

 Get list of medication based on nzmt type
+>[base]/Medication?nzf-nzmt-type=mpuu
 >[base]/Medication?nzf-nzmt-type=https://standards.digital.health.nz/ns/nzmt-type-code&#124;mpuu

+Get a medication with the nzf-link document references included (this can be used to retrieve the references to the available monographs)
+>[base]/Medication?code=10346001000116101&_include=Medication:nzf-link

 #### Document references